NickTheCodeKing/NickTheCodeKing/README.md

 <h1 align="center">< print("Hello World!") 👋 /></h1>

-**<p align="center">I'm Nicholas, I am currently a Computer Science student at the University of New Orleans I have aspirations of becoming a full-stack developer.</p>**
+**<p align="center">I'm Nicholas🤷🏾‍♂️ I am currently a Computer Science student at the University of New Orleans💻 I have aspirations of becoming a full-stack developer☝️</p>**